 Breakfast is the first day of the meal – don't skip it!
 Instead make a set of delicious, healthy breakfasts that you can grab on the go or whip up in a flash.
 Make ahead options like a breakfast casserole done in the slow cooker are also a great idea.
 Here are some of my best breakfast recipes that fit a clean eating lifestyle!

 Lunch is an integral part of your busy day – it's the midday meal that keeps you going throughout the day, and you want to make sure you're making healthy ingredient choices.
 I love making meal prep bowls to ensure I have a healthy lunch to enjoy all week long.
-Here are some of my fave ideas below, and I have several more in this healthy lunch ideas post linked here.
+Here are some of my fave clean recipes below, and I have several more in this healthy lunch ideas post linked here.

 When it comes to dinner, making it in a skillet or a sheet pan is easiest and it ensures you get a full serving of lean proteins and vegetables in.
 You can go low carb here or choose a healthier whole grain side such as brown rice or quinoa to get the full nutritional benefits of a comprehensive end of the day meal.
-Here are some healthy, easy dinner ideas below – and check out 52 Healthy Dinner Ideas here for more inspiration.
+Here are some healthy, easy clean eating dinner ideas below – and check out 52 Healthy Dinner Ideas here for more inspiration.

-The ultimate Clean Eating Resource Guide
+The Ultimate Clean Eating Resource Guide

 If you're looking to learn even more about clean eating, I've written a 32-page book on the subject!
 The Ultimate Clean Eating Reset will help you make healthier food choices and learn about clean eating as a lifestyle – and trust me when I say it truly is a lifestyle and not a diet.